reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 * Is the state **derived** from props (as opposed to just mirroring it)?
 * Is the state update specifically triggered by a **props change** (and not just the current props value)?

-If your answer to either of the above questions is "no" then there are better patterns to use!
-(We'll cover them below.)
+If your answer to either of the above questions is “no” (which is almost always the case) then there are better patterns to use!
+We’ll cover them below.

 ## When should I avoid derived state?